vivekanandan-ks/ksv-nix-workflow/README.md

 Created this project to start showing my skills and learnings, coz Actions > Thoughts.
 And more importantly for the love of Nix, NixOS, Nixpkgs, etc from the nix ecosystem.
 It's the most innovative and awesome project impressed me so far after Linux, FOSS, community-driven efforts.
 Check Nix out, it isn't that hard.
 The documentation and the right way to do things keep improving faster.

-  Feel free to share ur coments or improvements in issues.
+Feel free to share ur coments or improvements in issues.☺️☺️☺️
-  -